IDgis/geo-publisher-deployment/geo-publisher-services/geo-publisher-web/README.md

 ## Environment variables

 - ``PUBLISHER_WEB_SECRET``: the Play "secret" to use.
 This property should always be overridden with a non-default value for public deployments.
-- ``PUBLISHER_WEB_HOST``: the hostname to use for Akka remoting.
-This is the host on which the actorsystem in this container is accessible to other containers.
-The hostname of the containerer running publisher-web should also be set to this value.
-Default value: ``web``.
-- ``PUBLISHER_WEB_DATABASE_REF``: actor reference used by publisher-web to access the backend.
-Default value: ``akka.tcp://service@service:2552/user/app/admin``.
 - ``PUBLISHER_WEB_ADMIN_USERNAME``: username to use when logging in to the admin interface.
 Default value: ``admin@idgis.nl``.
 Use a non-default value for public deployments.
 - ``PUBLISHER_WEB_ADMIN_PASSWORD``: password to use when logging in to the admin interface.
 Use a non-default value for public deployments.
 - ``PUBLISHER_WEB_ADMIN_DASHBOARD_ERROR_COUNT``: the number of errors to display on the dashboard page.
 Default value: ``5``.